chef/chef-web-docs/chef_master/source/resource_apt_repository.rst

 ``distribution``
    **Ruby Type:** String

-   Usually a codename, such as something like karmic, lucid or maverick.
+   Usually a distribution's codename, such as trusty, xenial or bionic.
+Default value: the codename of the node's distro.

 ``components``
    **Ruby Type:** Array